Nanndo9/archforge/README.en.md

 Architecture is not only folder structure.
 It is about boundaries, dependencies, and domain rules.
 Archforge accelerates the starting point, but you are still responsible for keeping the domain decoupled and consistent.

+No AI usage: generation is deterministic and template driven.

 ## What it delivers today (v0.1)